lynEcho/Repbias_NBR/README.md

 * Step 1.
 Run NBR methods and save the results.
 (Note that we use the original implementations of the authors, so we provide the original repository links, which contain the instructions of the environment setting, how to run each method, etc. We also provide our additional instructions and hyperparameters in the following section, which can make the running easier.)

 * Step 2.
-Re-rank: apply RADiv and RAIF to re-rank the recommendation obtained from NBR methods.
+Re-ranking: apply RADiv and RAIF to re-rank the recommendation obtained from NBR methods.

 * Step 3.
-Evaluate: Use the evaluation scripts to get the performance before and after re-ranking.
+Evaluation: Use the evaluation scripts to get the performance before and after re-ranking.

 ## Re-ranking